 It’s National Bake Cookies Day, which means we’d better bake some cookies soon, or at least eat some!
 You could make your usual circle-shaped chocolate-chip cookies, or make other shapes using a cookie cutter.
 We’re loving these math-y cookies made by computer science professor Francesco De Comite.
 The birds lock together perfectly with copies of themselves, like puzzle pieces.
 They’re from a drawing by a famous artist named Escher, and Francesco made his own cookie cutter to match those shapes.
-As you can see on the Moebius Noodles website, he also made puzzle-piece lizards, and lined up chocolate-cookie fish mixing with sugar-cookie geese.
+As you can see on the Natural Math website, he also made puzzle-piece lizards, and lined up chocolate-cookie fish mixing with sugar-cookie geese.
 So now you have ideas for your own cookie puzzles…if you can hold off long enough from eating them.

 Little kids: If you stack 2 goose cookies, then 3 fish, then 4 more geese, how many cookies do you have?
 Bonus: If you eat 2 of the cookies, at least how many geese do you have to have left?